Secrets For Smooth Travel As You Get Older

 When to Travel

 Try to avoid holiday travel, as it is so much more expensive and the crowds can be draining.
 We travel when school is in session since off season means less crowds as well.
-My husband and I are not touristy type people, so avoiding the crowds is a much better experience for us.
-If traveling far by air a night flight means that we can relax and get some sleep and that works well for us.
+My husband and I are not fond of mass crowds, so avoiding highly touristy areas is a much better experience for us.
+If traveling far by air, a night flight means that we can relax and get some sleep and that works well for us.
+We try to use points to upgrade to business class to have lay-flat beds and if you can, I recommend it!

 Booking a Flight